Skip to main content

 845 677-7600 x135

-Han employs complex computer algorithms to analyze patterns and processes in nature that could result in the next Ebola, SARS, or West Nile virus outbreak.
-Some of these models compare traits of known animal disease carriers — size, diet, reproductive habits, biogeography — with thousands of species not yet known to carry disease, in order to predict which animals might become disease carriers in the future.
-Han also works on projects that predict where and when diseases could emerge; other research investigates why and how some species transmit more zoonoses to humans than others.
+Han employs complex algorithms to analyze patterns and processes in nature that could result in the next Ebola, Zika, or SARS-CoV-2.
+Some of these models compare traits of known animal disease carriers — size, diet, reproductive habits, biogeography — with thousands of species not yet known to carry disease, in order to predict which animals might become disease carriers in the future, and where these emergence events are most likely to occur globally.
+Underlying these research topics is the creative application of AI and the co-development of new AI approaches that enhance prediction and infectious disease intelligence for stakeholders across disciplines.

-Han has partnered with diverse collaborators at IBM and NASA to advance research on global disease prediction.
+Han is an interdisciplinary connector who routinely partners with diverse collaborators including scientists from IBM, NASA, and numerous national and international universities to advance research on global disease prediction.
 She contributes to efforts led by the World Health Organization, Coalition for Epidemic Preparedness Innovations, Wellcome Trust, and multiple US governmental agencies to apply this research to disease preemption.
-She is on the Board on Life Sciences at the National Academies of Sciences, Engineering, and Medicine, which provides guidance on life sciences-related issues to the US government and the public.
+She is a member of the Board on Life Sciences at the National Academies of Sciences, Engineering, and Medicine, which provides guidance on life sciences-related issues to the US government and the public.

 Lendino, Arianna, Adrian Castellanos, David Pigott, and Barbara A. Han.
 2024.
 “A Review of Emerging Health Threats from Zoonotic New World Mammarenaviruses”.
 BMC Microbiology 24 (1).
 Springer Science and Business Media LLC. doi:10.1186/s12866-024-03257-w.